romgrk/node-todoist/README.md

 2 HTTP requests will be made instead of 1.

-This is also not using the Sync API to it's full capacity, as it is possible to issue multiple commands in a single request, which this module doesn't do. (eg project_add
+This is also not using the Sync API to it's full capacity, as it is possible to issue multiple commands in a single request, which this module doesn't do.
-+ item_add)

 For most cases, all this doesn't matter.
 However if it does for you please file an
 issue: https://github.com/romgrk/node-todoist/issues